marialouisee/marialouisee/README.md

 # Hi there

-I'm a student at DCI - Digital Career Institute - on my journey to become a fullstack web developer
+I'm a student at DCI (Digital Career Institute) on my journey to become a full stack web developer

 ## learn more about me